mattmatt/NoSQL-Handbook-Feedback/riak-handbook-errata.md

 * Page 107: missing comma
 * Code snippets should use `new Date()` instead of `Date()`
 * Page 20, 2nd Paragraph: Link to Dynamo paper wrong
+* Fixed reference to config file path for Homebrew installation